Rick Middleton: New York Rangers

-A right winger, Middleton was drafted in the first round, 14th overall, by the Rangers in the 1973 NHL Amateur Draft after a glittering junior career with the Oshawa Generals in which he led his league in scoring with his final year with 137 points in 62 games and was named to the league's Second All-Star Team and was awarded the Red Tilson Trophy as the leagues MVP.
-He spent the 1973–74 season with the Rangers' farm team, the AHL Providence Reds, earning rookie of the year honors with 84 points in 63 games also being named to the AHL's First All-Star Team.
-He was also named the AHLs rookie of the year for that season.
+Middleton was drafted in the first round, 14th overall, by the Rangers in the 1973 NHL Amateur Draft.
+He spent the 1973–74 season with the Rangers' farm team, the AHL Providence Reds, earning the Dudley “Red” Garrett Memorial Award as the AHL’s Rookie of the Year with 36 goals and 48 assists in 63 games and was also named to the AHL's First All-Star Team.
+During the postseason, Middleton recorded 15 points in 15 games as he helped lead the Reds to the Calder Cup Finals, where they were defeated by the Hershey Bears 4–1.